 Parkinson’s northern accent was ‘very refreshing’, says Attenborough

-Gary Lineker, Stephen Fry and Matt Lucas have also paid tribute to Sir Michael Parkinson.
+Sir Michael Palin, Gary Lineker and Jamie Cullum have also paid tribute to Sir Michael Parkinson.

 Sir David Attenborough has said that Sir Michael Parkinson’s northern accent was “a very refreshing voice in those days” as the late chat show host was hailed as “king of the intelligent interview”.